oremanj/trio/docs/source/reference-core.rst

    .. attribute:: grace_period

       Read-write, :class:`float`, default :data:`None`.
 Specifies the
-      length (in seconds) of the time interval after this scope becomes cancelled during which cancel scopes nested inside this one should be shielded from cancellation if their :attr:`shield_during_cleanup` attribute is :data:`True`.
+      duration (in seconds) after this scope becomes cancelled during which cancel scopes nested inside this one should be shielded from cancellation if their :attr:`shield_during_cleanup`
+      attribute is :data:`True`.

       The default of :data:`None` means to inherit the :attr:`effective_grace_period` from the cancel scope immediately